Relintai/pandemonium_engine_docs/community/contributing/ways_to_contribute.md

 `good first issue ( https://github.com/godotengine/godot/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22 )`_
 on GitHub.

+See also:
-.. seealso:: Technical details about the PR workflow are outlined in a
+ Technical details about the PR workflow are outlined in a
              specific section, `doc_pr_workflow`.

              Details about the code style guidelines and the `clang-format`